scipy/scipy/doc/source/tutorial/optimize.rst

     >>> values = np.array([22, 12, 16, 10, 35, 26, 42, 53])

 We need to constrain our eight decision variables to be binary.
-We do so by adding a :class:`Bound`: constraint to ensure that they lie between :math:`0` and :math:`1`, and we apply "integrality" constraints to ensure that they are *either* :math:`0` *or* :math:`1`.
+We do so by adding a :class:`Bounds`: constraint to ensure that they lie between :math:`0` and :math:`1`, and we apply "integrality" constraints to ensure that they are *either* :math:`0` *or* :math:`1`.